Airport expansion plans 'ignore England's engine room'

 Birmingham's plans for a second runway were put on hold after the Airports Commission's report recommended Heathrow and Gatwick for runway expansion to increase UK airport capacity.

-Long-term plans for Birmingham could still be considered by 2050, the report said.'Not needed'
+Long-term plans for Birmingham could still be considered by 2050, the report said.